SAP/cloud-sdk-java/docs/blogs/oss-part1.md

 ## Setting up an Open Source Repository

 Now it was time to set up the open source repository.
-That meant creating a new repository within the SAP organization GitHub.
+That meant creating a new repository within the [SAP organization on GitHub](https://github.com/SAP).
 For this process the OSPO team has a [repository template](https://github.com/SAP/repository-template) prepared from which new repositories are created.

-Within this process we added the documents and information: We set the new license to be Apache-2.0, added the main readme file, drafted our contribution guidelines and linked the code of conduct.
+As part of the process we added the necessary documents and links: We set the new license to be Apache-2.0, added the main readme file, drafted our contribution guidelines and linked the code of conduct.
 The OSPO template navigates you through this process and provides you with a comprehensive checklist as well as any SAP-specific standard texts or references that need to be used.

 ![ospo-repo-template](img/part1-ospo-template.png)